phuchoang2603/sis-arxiv-vad-papers/content/papers/Text-driven traffic anomaly detection with temporal high frequency/index.md

 type: other
 categories:
 - Hybrid
-description: Introduces a novel single-stage approach (TTHF) for traffic anomaly detection that aligns video clips with text prompts and models high-frequency temporal changes, enhanced by an attention focusing mechanism, outperforming state-of-the-art methods on benchmark datasets.
+summary: Introduces a novel single-stage approach (TTHF) for traffic anomaly detection that aligns video clips with text prompts and models high-frequency temporal changes, enhanced by an attention focusing mechanism, outperforming state-of-the-art methods on benchmark datasets.